Perspective Aware Road Obstacle Detection: Introduction

 \end{itemize} The bottom portion of Fig.~\ref{fig:teaser} illustrates the benefits of our approach.
 It not only detects small far-away obstacles but also avoids false alarms arising from small irregularities near the car, such as the leaves here, because their size at this image location does not match that of real threats to the vehicle.
 Our results show that these strategies together contribute to significantly improving the accuracy of road obstacle detection, particularly in terms of instance-level detection, which is critical for a self-driving car that need to identify all potential hazards on the road.

 We evaluate our approach on the \textit{Segment Me If You Can}~\cite{Chan21b} benchmark's obstacle track and the {\it Lost\&Found}~\cite{Pinggera16} test subset.
-We demonstrate that it significantly outperforms state-of-the-art techniques that use architectures similar to ours, but without explicit perspective handling. {The code of our method will be made publicly available.}
+We demonstrate that it significantly outperforms state-of-the-art techniques that use architectures similar to ours, but without explicit perspective handling.
+The implementation of our method is available at \url{https://github.com/cvlab-epfl/perspective-aware-obstacles}.